 Institutions: Universidade de Santiago de Compostelahttps://orcid.org/0000-0003-4394-7432

 Thelmo A. Lu-Chau is chemical engineer by the Universidad Nacional de Trujillo (Perú) and PhD in Chemical Engineering by the Universidade de Santiago de Compostela (USC, Spain).
-He is currently working as Associate Researcher to the Dept. Chemical Engineering at the USC.
-His research areas include the production of biofuels (ethanol, butanol) and biopolymers (PHA) from lignocellulosic biomass and cereals, the production of enzymes (glucanases and ligninolytic enzymes) by natural and genetically
+He is currently working as Associate Professor at the Dept. Chemical Engineering at the Faculty of Sciences (Lugo) of the USC.
+His research areas include the production of biofuels (ethanol, butanol) and biopolymers (PHA) from lignocellulosic biomass and cereals, the production of enzymes (glucanases and ligninolytic ...

 I am assistant professor at the Laboratory of Microbiology and my interest is in the area of molecular microbiology.
 Research focuses on the analysis of the metabolism of anaerobic fermentative bacteria and archaea, especially with respect to biofuel production (hydrogen, butanol).
 Within SysMo our tasks concern the effect of butanol stress, using metabolomics and transcriptomics.